juliosong/blog/_posts/2019-09-05-category-theory-notes-9.md

 <a id="fullin"></a>

 ## Inverse
-The topic of this post, _inverse_, has a set-theoretic origin too.
+The topic of this post, inverse, has a set-theoretic origin too.
 The following definition is from [Wikipedia](https://en.wikipedia.org/wiki/Inverse_function#Definitions):
 >Let $f$ be a function whose domain is the set $X,$ and whose image (range) is the set $Y.$ Then $f$ is **invertible** if there exists a function $g$ with domain $Y$ and image $X,$ with the property $f(x)=y \Leftrightarrow g(y)=x.$ If $f$ is invertible, the function $g$ is unique, ... called the **inverse** of $f$ [and] usually denoted as $f^{-1}.$

-The category-theoretic definition of _inverse_ is similar, as follows:<a id="inverse"></a>
+The category-theoretic definition of inverse is similar, as follows:<a id="inverse"></a>
 >An **inverse** of a morphism $f\colon X\rightarrow Y$ in a category ... is another morphism $f^{-1}\colon Y\rightarrow X$ which is both a left-inverse (a retraction) as well as a right-inverse (a section) of $f$, in that $f\circ f^{-1}\colon Y\rightarrow Y$ equals the identity morphism on $Y$ and $f^{-1}\circ f\colon X\rightarrow X$ equals the identity morphism on $X.$ ([nLab](https://ncatlab.org/nlab/show/inverse))

 In particular, **an inverse is also called an _isomorphism_ in category theory,** though isomorphism is a broader concept.
 When $a$ and $b$ are isomorphic to each other, they are literally the same from a categorical perspective (hence the esoteric idiom "up to isomorphism"; see my [Aug 31 post]({{ site.baseurl }}{% post_url 2019-08-31-category-theory-notes-7 %}#catido)).
 To illustrate, if I take the bus to school, the "I" in the bus and the "I" at school are obviously the same person.
 More precisely, even though "we" are not completely identical given environmental and biological changes (e.g., my cells keep updating and my thoughts are dynamic too), "we" can be treated as the same person in all but the highly philosophical contexts; hence, Me-in-Bus $\cong$ Me-at-School ($\cong$ is the symbol for isomorphism).